 For the next two weeks, the doctors performed multiple x-rays and loaded him full of antibiotics.
 I wasn’t allowed to hold him, so he stayed in his box, alone.

-After the infection cleared, I held little D for a couple days and they started feeding him through a tube.
+After the infection cleared, I held little Nick for a couple days and they started feeding him through a feeding tube.
 But the infection returned, and we started the process all over again.

-During J’s first week of life, he wasn’t held, wasn’t fed, and was barely touched.
+During Jay’s first week of life, he wasn’t held, wasn’t fed, and was barely touched.
 Thankfully, he pushed through and was moved to an incubator right beside his brother… where he developed the same intestinal infection.
 (Here we go again.)

 With the help of the doctors and nurses, my babies made it home after six weeks – right before their due date.
 I will always be grateful for their hard work and dedication.
 They have some of the most important jobs on Earth.

 I often wonder how their experiences affected their emotional and mental health.
 Did being deprived of touch contribute to their sensory issues?
 Did the bright lights, noises, and needles contribute to their anxiety?
 Do they struggle with PTSD?

-I will always refer to D and J as ‘NICU babies.’
-That title not only lets people know how much they’ve been through – It shows people how strong they are, and how much they have overcome.
+I will always refer to Nick and Jay as ‘NICU babies.’
+That title not only lets people know how much they’ve been through – It shows people how strong they are, and how much they’ve overcome.